-- If the Participant fails to attend three consecutively rescheduled Appointments or if the Provider cannot contact the Participant, the Provider must record the reason in the Department's IT Systems indicating the repeated non-attendance by the Participant, if known. - If the Participant is uncontactable, enter a comment after each attempt in the Department's IT Systems.
-If a third attempt is unsuccessful, the Provider must issue correspondence via letter (by post or email) and make a note in the Parent or Carer's summary screen that the Parent or Carer is not contactable. - If the Provider contacts the Parent or Carer and is informed that the Parent or Carer is no longer interested in engaging in the Service, the Provider must manually Exit the Participant. - The Department's IT Systems will automatically Exit the Participant where a Provider cannot Commence the Parent 6 months after connection from Service Australia or a Commenced Participant has not attended an Appointment for 6 months.
+If the Participant fails to attend three consecutively rescheduled Appointments or if the Provider cannot contact the Participant, the Provider must record the reason in the Department's IT Systems indicating the repeated non-attendance by the Participant, if known.

+If the Participant is uncontactable, enter a comment after each attempt in the Department's IT Systems.
+If a third attempt is unsuccessful, the Provider must issue correspondence via letter (by post or email) and make a note in the Parent or Carer's summary screen that the Parent or Carer is not contactable.
+The Department's IT Systems will automatically Exit the Participant where a Participant has not actively engaged or attended an Appointment in the past 6 months.